PILLAR REPORT

 Sales teams still relying on high-volume, low-context, “spray and pray” approaches are seeing diminishing returns.

-At Cognism, our jump from a 6.7% to 11.3% cold calling success rate is proof that it’s not the channel that’s broken, it’s the strategy.
+At Cognism, our jump from a 6.7% to 11.3% cold calling success rate shows that it’s not the channel that’s broken - it’s the strategy.

-- Reps empowered to build value, not just chase numbers.
+- Reps empowered to build value, not just chase activity

-And the industry benchmark, despite only creeping from 2.3% to 2.7%, shows the league is waking up.
+And while the industry benchmark has only edged up from 2.3% to 2.7%, it signals that the market is starting to adapt.

 The tactics are shifting.
 The approach is evolving.